-It is imperative that legal advice is sought as soon as possible.
-Trained professionals at The Inheritance Experts can help with any will disputes.
 In the first instance, it needs to be checked that the person contesting the will has the right to do so.
 If so, proceedings will begin for negotiation and mediation.
 The elected solicitor will seek an agreement which benefits all parties involved, in the quickest time possible and with minimal financial expenditure.

 However, despite the best intentions of any legal parties and individuals involved, sometimes it may be impossible to come to an agreement during the mediation stage.
 If this is the case, the issue will then be taken a step further to court, and you will adhere to a court hearing.
 This could include a wait of at least 12 months before an official court date, therefore this avenue is particularly time-consuming and expensive.

 An affidavit will need to be prepared in advance of the hearing, and a court will hear the argument and come to a resolution.

 If you are considering contesting a will, it is important to seek legal advice as soon as possible.
 At The Inheritance Experts, we are experienced at helping people who want to contest a will or trust get what is rightfully theirs.

 When you call us, one of our advisors will chat through the particular circumstances of your potential claim and advise whether you may have grounds for a claim.
 This is done on a free, no-obligation basis.